ericopieri/ericopieri/README.md

-<h3>Developer passionate about technology, graduated as a Computer Technician from the Federal Institute of Santa Catarina.</h3>
+<h3>Developer passionate about technology, graduated as a IT Technician from the Federal Institute of Santa Catarina.</h3>

 I enjoy creating efficient solutions and turning ideas into reality through code.
 Always learning, always building 🚀